Lincolnshire Suicide SAFE

 It is often difficult to identify whether you or someone you are worried about is struggling to cope, however being able to recognise some of the signs is a good start.
 You can read more about this and how to get help by using this link>>

-Support the Lincolnshire Suicide SAFE charter
+Support the Lincolnshire Suicide SAFE campaign

 Lincolnshire Suicide Prevention Steering Group